• Skip to primary navigation

 Instructions

-• Heat vegetable oil in a medium-sized pan on medium heat.
-Cook sliced onions until translucent and softened.
+• Heat vegetable oil in a medium pan over medium heat.
+Cook the onions until softened.

-• Bring to a boil, cover and then reduce to low-medium heat or a rolling simmer for 10 minutes.
+• Bring to a boil, then cover and reduce to low-medium heat.
+Maintain a steady simmer for 10 minutes.

-• Remove the lid, flip the chicken over so it's skin side up.
+• Remove the lid and flip the chicken skin-side up.
 Cover and simmer for another 10 minutes.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!